 Bury Your Fees

 Don’t charge monthly fees.
 Instead, calculate the expected revenues from your mandatory or optional monthly fees per representative over their first year and add this amount to your enrollment fee or starter kit prices.

 Optionally, implement an annual renewal fee to collect this amount again on representative annual anniversary dates.

-Now you know understand how when it comes to charging your independent reps required or optional monthly fees, the approach your direct selling company takes has consequences.
+Now you understand when it comes to charging your independent representatives required or optional monthly fees, the approach your direct selling company takes has consequences.
 Choose wisely.

 Also, don’t forget that your MLM software will need to support whatever approach you choose.

 If you need help making your choice, contact Jay at Sylvina Consulting by calling 503.244.8787 or by filling out this quick form.